+Level: Intermediate

+Prerequisite: None

-Description: Students apply prior learning and demonstrate the attitudes, skills and knowledge accessed only by students continuing to work toward attaining a recognized credential/credentials or an articulation offered by an external organization.
+Description: Students apply prior learning and demonstrate the attitudes, skills and knowledge required by an external organization to achieve a credential/credentials or an articulation.

+Parameters: This practicum course, which may be delivered on- or off-campus, should be accessed only by students continuing to work toward attaining a recognized credential/credentials or an articulation offered by an external organization.
 This course must be connected to at least one CTS course from the same occupational area and cannot be used in conjunction with any advanced (3XXX) level course.
-A practicum course cannot be delivered as a stand-alone course, cannot be combined with a CTS project course and cannot be used in conjunction with the
+A practicum course cannot be delivered as a stand-alone course, cannot be combined with a CTS project course and cannot be used in conjunction with Be Registered Apprenticeship Program or the Green Certificate Program.

+Outcomes: The student will: